 Aluminum is about five times costlier than steel, so it’s no surprise that automakers often use steel wheels instead of those made of aluminum alloys.
 By the end of the 1970s, however, many brands offered lightweight alloy wheels on their automobiles.
-Alloys, as the name implies, are made of aluminum and various other metals.
+As the name implies, alloys are made of aluminum and various other metals.
 Combining expensive aluminum with different types of metal makes it possible to make a strong yet cost-effective wheel.
 Here, you’ll learn why alloys are better than steel wheels.

 Alloys Save You Money